 Assessing distribution estimates

 Note that there are 30 total fuel types, and **_?__** total EVT groups in the current database.
 In general it is best-practice to inspect distribution fits graphically as part of an assessment of the distribution fit, but this is untenable with so many individual distributions that will be estimated.
-We will use several goodness of fit quantities to evaluate the distribution fits, with graphical spot-checks of distributions for which the goodness of fit values are not satisfactory (see below; or possibly describe in supplementary material).
+We will use several goodness of fit quantities to evaluate the distribution fits (see below; or possibly describe in supplementary material).

 Kolmogorov-Smirnov test